The travelling salesman problem

 In very small instances all methods reach the same solution but as the instances get bigger the heuristics start to deviate from the best solution found by the integer linear programme.
 Although the genetic algorithm shows a larger deviation from the optimal solution, it can still provide a solution within a shorter time than the other methods.
 Probably, if we were to increase the population in order to better explore the solution space we could get better results without sacrificing processing time.

-ACO is the heuristic (and the one exclusively devised for this problem) that can keep with the exact model, but it takes longer to arrive to a solution.
+ACO is the heuristic (and the one exclusively devised for this problem) that can keep with the exact model, but it takes longer to arrive at a solution.

 To solve the integer linear model we need a mathematical solver, which can be either free or commercial.
 For this post we used a commercial solver that actually improves the performance exponentially in contrast to the free ones.
 This advantage is what makes the integer linear problem faster than ACO.
 If we were to try free software, ACO would provide better solutions in a shorter time, using an open-source language (python).